Home care services or a care home?

 People usually need full-time care quite urgently, and the need is usually unexpected.
 Choosing care is then often made in a ‘crisis’ without the time for full and proper consideration.
 Common reasons include gradual decline in health reaching a ‘tipping point’; a family emergency; the illness of a family carer; a fall or a hospital visit.
 Many people don’t know that live-in care is an option and so they put off going to a care or nursing home for as long as possible.

-How do people choose full time care?
+How do people choose a Home care provider?

 More than 50% homes do not allow people to keep their pets.

 With home care services you do not need to be parted from your much loved pets, they can continue to give you great pleasure and your carer will help look after them.

 More than a quarter of homes don’t let someone go for a walk outside the grounds.
 You are not able to go out, even if you are physically well enough to go for a walk.
 Many of the others have to arrange a time to have an escort (in case you get lost) and often this comes at an extra cost.

 With private home care the freedom is yours to go for a walk wherever you want, whenever you want.
 You are able to live as independently as you choose, be it a visit to friends, a pub lunch or a favourite walk.

 The average price of a care home is around £893 per week with more than a third charging over £1000 per week.